kevindbaik/kevindbaik/README.md

 I never get bored of learning about new technologies and always challenge myself to tackle things outside of my comfort zone.
 A daily reminder is to embrace discomforts as an opportunity for self growth.
 Outside of work you can probably find me exploring new food spots with friends, at a concert for one of my favorite bands, or at the park with my poodle Teddy!

-- 🌱 I’m currently improving on data structures + algorithms.
+- 🌱 I’m currently improving my data structures + algorithms.
 - 📫 How to reach me: kevindbaik@gmail.com